ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 res <- prop.test(successes, failures + successes)
 ```

-This table was over 10 million rows, and I was doing many operations:
+The table I started with was over 10 million rows, and I was doing many operations:
-1. Getting the number of distinct browser_ids
+1. Getting the number of distinct browser ids
-2. Making a new table that had every browser_id and a label for them
+2. Making a new table that had every browser id and their label
 3. Merging the new table with the original search visits table
-4. Grouping that new table by whether the visit converted or not and it's label, counting the number of each type
+4. Grouping that new table by whether the visit converted or not and its label, counting the number of each type
 5. Extracting the number of conversions and non-conversions
 6. Doing a prop test

 The last three steps are fast, but the first three are very long.
 We're able to refactor and make it faster by realizing a few things:
-1. We don't need the big text columns visit_id and browser_id
+1. We don't need the big text columns visit id and browser id
-2. In SQL, we can group by browser_id so we have a row with 1) the number of visis by a browser and 2) the number of visits that converted.
+2. In SQL, we can group by browser id so each row has 1) the number of visis for a browser and 2) the number of visits that converted for that browser.
 With that, we'll have a smaller table of only two numeric columns.
 3. We can then label each row with 0 or 1 randomly, assigning treatment on the browser level.
-4. Next, we sum up the total_visits column and the converted column, grouping by label.
+4. Next, we sum up the total visits column and the converted column, grouping by label.
 5. Finally, we run a prop.test

 Here's what the new code looks like: